 2.4.
 Biocompatibility and Osteogenic capacity of the scaffolds

 In vitro analysis was conducted to determine the biocompatibility of the WPI/CBD hydrogel samples with MC3T3-E1 pre-osteoblasts.
-A prestoBlueTM assay was utilised and cytocompatibilty was established from 3-14 days for WPI/CBD hydrogels.
+A PrestoBlueTM cell viability assay was utilised and cytocompatibility was established from 3-14 days for WPI/CBD hydrogels.
 At the 7 day timepoint the WPI/CBD4 and WPI/CBD5 presented significant difference in cellular proliferation when compared to the WPI0 control variable (P < 0.05).
 At day 14, all WPI/CBD hydrogel variables had demonstrated the potential for cellular proliferation, as demonstrated in Figure 6.
 Additionally, MC3T3-E1 proliferation is observable in SEM images in Figure 7.
-The hydrogel variables WPI/CBD1, WPI/CBD2, WPI/CBD4 and WPI/CBD5 presented higher asorbance readings than the WPI0 control but failed to produce statisically significant data.
-Additionally, the results support the release of CBD from the hydrogels, demonstrated through bioloigical activity.
+The hydrogel variables WPI/CBD1, WPI/CBD2, WPI/CBD4 and WPI/CBD5 presented higher absorbance readings than the WPI0 control but failed to produce statistically significant data.
+Additionally, the results support the release of CBD from the hydrogels, demonstrated through biological activity.